armory/documentation/_spinnaker/artifact_promotion.md

 Determining promotion success can be accomplished through the completion of integration tests or another automated method but it can also be determined through manual judgement.
 We make use of the latter case in our example below.

+## Overview

+Below is an example where we deploy an artifact to our *staging* environment.
+The successful completion of this pipeline then triggers another pipeline configured with a `Manual Judgement` stage.
+If *manual judgement* succeeds, a third stage is triggered which takes the same artifact we initially deployed into our *staging* environment and deploys it to our *production* environment.

 ### Deploy to Staging